-This section explains how the switch could display different QoS detailed queuing counters for a specific port.
+The section describes how the switch could display the QoS detailed queuing counters for a specific switch port.
+The ports belong to the currently selected stack unit, as reflected by the page header.

-To display the queueing counters in the web interface:
+To display the Queuing Counters in the web interface:

 - 1. Click Configuration, Port, and then QoS Statistics. - 2.
-Click auto-refresh to automatically refresh the information. - 3.
-Click refresh or clear to manually refresh or clear the queueing counters.
+If you want to auto-refresh the information, then you need to evoke the "Auto-Refresh". - 3.
+Click "Refresh" to refresh the queuing counters or clear all information by pressing "Clear".